-one obtains the desired diffeomorphism. \end{proof} Continuing the proof of Theorem \ref{thm:Lie-contact-conf-flat}, note that the fibers $\cC_x,$ as the integral manifolds of $\cD,$ give a foliation of $\cE_\beta$ via the diffeomorphism $\varpi.$ Because of the transversality of the fibers $\cC_x$ and characteristic curves $\gamma$ passing through $x,$ it follows that the subsets $\tau(\cC_x)\subset \cN$ are immersed as $(n-1)$-dimensional submanifolds of $\cN.$ These submanifolds are Legendrian because it was shown that their tangent spaces, $\tau_*\cD,$ are $\beta$-planes, i.e., Lagrangian subspaces of the contact distribution which rule the Segr\'e cone.
+Continuing the proof of Theorem \ref{thm:Lie-contact-conf-flat}, note that the fibers $\cC_x$, as the integral manifolds of $\cD$, give a foliation of $\cE_\beta$ via the diffeomorphism~$\varpi$.
+Because of the transversality of the fibers $\cC_x$ and characteristic curves $\gamma$ passing through $x$, it follows that the subsets $\tau(\cC_x)\subset \cN$ are immersed as $(n-1)$-dimensional submanifolds of~$\cN$.
+These submanifolds are Legendrian because it was shown that their tangent spaces, $\tau_*\cD$, are $\beta$-planes, i.e., Lagrangian subspaces of the contact distribution which rule the Segr\'e cone.

 The converse part of the theorem can be shown as follows.
-Let $\omega^0$ be a contact form.
-Since the Segr\'e cones of type $(2,n-1)$ admit a 1-parameter ruling by $(n-1)$-planes, one can find 1-forms $\{\eta^a,\zeta^a| a=1,\cdots,n-1\}$ complementing $\omega^0$ in $T^*\cN$ such that the Segr\'e cone can be written as the vanishing set of the bilinear forms
+Let $\omega^0$ be a~contact form.
+Since a~Segr\'e cone of type $(2,n-1)$ admits a 1-parameter ruling by $(n-1)$-planes, one can find 1-forms $\{\eta^a,\zeta^a \,|\, a=1,\dots,n-1\}$ complementing $\omega^0$ in $T^*\cN$ such that the Segr\'e cone can be expressed as the vanishing set of the bilinear forms

-As a result, the 1-parameter family of ruling $(n-1)$-planes of the Segr\'e cone can be expressed as $\Ker\{t\eta^a+(1-t)\zeta^a|a=1,\cdots,n-1\}$ where $t\in (0,1).$ Let $\rho:\cE_\beta\ra\cN$ denote the bundle of $\beta$-planes of the Segr\'e cone.
+As a result, the 1-parameter family of ruling $(n-1)$-planes of the Segr\'e cone can be expressed as $\Ker\{t\eta^a+(1-t)\zeta^a\,|\,a=1,\dots,n-1\}$ where $t\in (0,1)$.
+Let $\rho\colon \cE_\beta\ra\cN$ denote the bundle of $\beta$-planes of the Segr\'e cone.
 A point $p\in\cE_\beta$ represents a $\beta$-plane of the contact distribution $H$ which is Lagrangian with respect to the conformal symplectic structure on the contact distribution.
 Thus, the tautological bundle $K\subset T\cE_\beta$ can be defined with fibers

-As a result, the subspaces $\rho_*(K_p)$ rule the Segr\'e cone $S(2,n-1)\subset H_{\rho(p)}\subset T_{\rho(p)}\cN.$ The fibers of $\rho:\cE_\beta\ra \cN$ are one dimensional and parametrize the ruling subspaces $\rho_*(K_p)$.
-Let $\bfv$ be a vertical vector field of the fibration $\rho:\cE_\beta\ra \cN$ satisfying $\rho_*(\bfv)=\frac{\partial}{\partial t},$ and by abuse of notation, let a multiple of $\rho^*(\omega^0)$ be denoted by $\omega^0$ as well.
+As a result, the subspaces $\rho_*(K_p)$ rule the Segr\'e cone $S(2,n-1)\subset H_{\rho(p)}\subset T_{\rho(p)}\cN$.
+The fibers of $\rho\colon \cE_\beta\ra \cN$ are one dimensional and parametrize the ruling subspaces $\rho_*(K_p)$.
+Let $\bfv$ be a~vertical vector field of the fibration $\rho\colon \cE_\beta\ra \cN$ satisfying $\rho_*(\bfv)=\frac{\partial}{\partial t}$, and by abuse of notation, let a multiple of $\rho^*(\omega^0)$ be denoted by $\omega^0$ as well.
 Hence, $\omega^0\subset T^*\cE_\beta$ is a quasi-contact 1-form.
-Defining $\omega^a=\rho^*(t\eta^a+(1-t)\zeta^a),$ it follows that $\cL_\bfv\omega^a=\rho^*(\eta^a-\zeta^a),$ and, consequently,
+Defining $\omega^a=\rho^*(t\eta^a+(1-t)\zeta^a)$, it follows that $\cL_\bfv\omega^a=\rho^*(\eta^a-\zeta^a)$, and, consequently,

-The reason that it is non-zero, modulo $I\{\omega^0\},$ is that the Segr\'e cone is a subset of the contact distribution.
+The reason that it is non-zero, modulo $I\{\omega^0\}$, is that the Segr\'e cone is a subset of the contact distribution.